-- Write the Key Verse from memory. - Explain what an analysis of a Christian organization includes. - Identify purposes for analyzing a Christian organization. - Analyze an existing Christian organization. - Use the results of your analysis to help the organization fulfill its unique purpose in God's plan.
+- Write the Key Verse from memory. - Explain what an analysis of a Christian organization includes. - Identify purposes for analysing a Christian organization. - Analyse an existing Christian organization. - Use the results of your analysis to help the organization fulfil its unique purpose in God's plan.